 What’s this holiday all about and how can you celebrate it?
 Read on to find out!

-Continue reading “How to celebrate the Lantern Festival!”
+Continue reading “What is the Lantern Festival?”

 The Year of the Ox is here!
 What does it hold in store?
 And what is the standing of the ox in Chinese culture?
 Find out in our article all about the ox!

 Chinese people around the world are ready for the lunar new year, also known in Chinese as Spring Festival 春节 Chūnjié – the Year of the Ox!
 As it’s celebrated according to the lunar calendar, in 2021 it falls tomorrow, February 12th.

 Read on to take a look at the origins of, and stories behind, one of the world’s most celebrated holidays!